 E-mail is the best way to reach me.
-While I am able to respond to student e-mails promptly most of the times, please note that in our discipline exchange of e-mails is almost always a poor and inefficient method for answering content related questions.
+While I am able to respond to student e-mails promptly most of the time, please note that in our discipline exchange of e-mails is almost always a poor and inefficient method for answering content related questions.
 As such, I strongly encourage you to come to a scheduled office hour or make an appointment to discuss such questions.

-Starting with 7/11/23 and ending on 8/12/23, I will be holding office hours in my WebEx Personal Room on Mondays, Wednesdays, and Fridays from 9 AM to 10 AM.
-Above and beyond these regularly scheduled office hours, during the term I will typically be available to meet with students in my WebEx Personal Room by appointment between 8 PM and 10 PM on Tuesdays, Thursdays, and Saturdays, and between 10 AM and 4 PM on Sundays.
+Starting with 07/09/24 and ending on 08/10/24, I will be holding office hours every day in my WebEx Personal Room from 11:30 AM to 12:30 PM and again from 8 PM to 9 PM.
+Above and beyond these regularly scheduled office hours, during the term I will typically be available to meet with students in my WebEx Personal Room by appointment between 1 PM and 5 PM.
 Any request for an appointment must be submitted by e-mail at least 12 hours in advance.
-Technology related issues may necessitate moving some of these meetings to my Zoom Personal Room.
+Technology related issues may necessitate moving some of these meetings to the Zoom platform.